LLNL/maestrowf/docs/Maestro/how_to_guides/running_with_flux.md

     === "LSF"

-        Resolving the uri can be done without using the helper script `flux_address.sh` shown above
+        Resolving the uri can be done using the system native job id of the batch jobs where the flux broker was launched

         ```console
         $ flux uri --remote lsf:<lsf jobid>
         ssh://<job hostname>/var/tmp/flux-<hash>/local-0
         ```

+        The full recipe of updating the `FLUX_URI` environment variable and running a study in that broker:

         ```console
         $ export FLUX_URI=`flux uri --remote lsf:<lsf_jobid>`